MohanGsk/ApplicationInsights-Home/app-insights-profiler-preview.md

-[performance-blade]: ./media/app-insights-serviceprofiler/performance-blade.png
-[performance-blade-examples]: ./media/app-insights-serviceprofiler/performance-blade-examples.png
-[trace-explorer]: ./media/app-insights-serviceprofiler/trace-explorer.png
-[trace-explorer-toolbar]: ./media/app-insights-serviceprofiler/trace-explorer-toolbar.png
-[trace-explorer-hint-tip]: ./media/app-insights-serviceprofiler/trace-explorer-hint-tip.png
-[trace-explorer-hot-path]: ./media/app-insights-serviceprofiler/trace-explorer-hot-path.png

-# <p id="installation">How to enable Application Insights profiler</p>
+# How to enable Application Insights profiler

+[Azure Application Insights](app-insights-overview.md) includes a profiling tool that shows you how much time is spent in each method in your live web application.
+It automatically highlights the 'hot path' that is using the most time.
+You can enroll in the preview trial of this tool.

+<a id="installation></a>
-## Prerequisite
+## Prerequisites

-- Application Insights Profiler currently only supports ASP.NET applications running on Azure Web Apps.
+- The app you want to profile is an ASP.NET application running as an Azure Web App.
-- Application Insights Profiler requires Application Insights SDK 2.2 Beta and above to be enabled on the Web App.
+- Application Insights SDK 2.2 Beta or later is enabled on your web app.
-- Application Insights Profiler requires the Web App Service Plan to be Basic tier and above.
+- The Web App Service Plan must be Basic tier or above.

-- To enroll Application Insights Profiler, please send your Azure subscription id to serviceprofilerhelp@microsoft.com.
+To enroll in the preview program for Application Insights Profiler, please send your Azure subscription id to serviceprofilerhelp@microsoft.com.
 You will receive a confirmation email.

 ## Set up the profiler through the linked Application Insights resource

 1. After receiving the confirmation email, please verify you have created an Application Insights resource associated with the Web App you want to profile.
-    * Open the Web App resource in https://portal.azure.com.
+    * Open the Web App resource in [Azure portal](https://portal.azure.com).
-    * Select "MONITORING -> Application Insights" to open Application Insight blade.
+    * Open "MONITORING -> Application Insights" to open Application Insight blade.
     * If there is no associated Application Insights resource, either create new or select existing one.
 2. Open the Application Insights resource associated with the Web App.
+(From MONITORING -> Application Insights, scroll down and select VIEW MORE IN APPLICATION INSIGHTS.)
 3. Select "INVESTIGATE -> Performance" to open Performance blade.
 4. Click "Enable Application Insights Profiler" message popped up the top to open Enabling blade.
 5. Click "Enable Profiling" button to set up the profiler on the Web App which including